gjermundgaraba/bjaanes.github.io/_posts/2017-11-27-understanding-ethereum-smart-contracts.md

 }
 ```

 This is the general programming concepts that lie beneath the ICO craze that is going on.
 I think that says something about the power of Ethereum as a platform.
 With some simple code, you can generate a token out of thin air that is essentially just some variables being kept track of by the world computer.
 Welcome to the new internet.

+# Learning more about Ethereum (and smart contracts)

+I found an amazing resource for learning more about Ethereum.
+It collects the best resources on the Internet to learn everything from basics to smart contracts and ICO's.

+Take a look: [Ethereum Syllabus](https://novicedock.com/learn/cryptocurrency/ethereum){:target="_blank"}